-Expansion of the Malagasy economy is naturally expected to be fuelled by the following sectors:
+Expansion of the Malagasy economy is driven by the following sectors:

-The establishment of a duly elected government in 2014 marked the end of a protracted “transitional period”, bringing back international donors, a large number of investors and foreign companies.
+The establishment of a duly elected government marked the end of a protracted transitional period, bringing back international donors, a large number of investors and foreign companies.
 Tourist numbers have been increasing, as Madagascar boasts a unique biodiversity and rich history which attracts nature enthusiasts, anthropologists and others.

-Given the position Madagascar occupies within the Indian Ocean Commission (IORA)and the Indian Ocean Rim Association (IOC), achieving stability on the island is expected to ensure a formidable asset, with a strategic role to play in ensuring food security, enhancing the flow of trade and powering growth in the region.
+Given the position Madagascar occupies within the region, achieving stability on the island is expected to ensure a formidable asset, with a strategic role to play in ensuring food security, enhancing the flow of trade and powering growth in the region.

 Malagasy and French are the most prominent languages within business circles.
 Discussions flow more easily if conducted in French, while English is understood by most professionals.